SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/about-standard-crm.md

 If you also deal with customers that are not (yet) associated with a company, the **Contact** card provides similar features to the **Company** card.

-The system also comprises a number of other modules and functions.
+The system also has other modules and functions.
 For example, there is a **Selection** and **Report** module, where you can make selections and print reports to get an overview of contacts (based on categories, business or other criteria), sales, projects and activities.
 This is very helpful when you need to keep colleagues up to date on a weekly basis.

 The **Diary** module helps you with your scheduling, and you can stay in touch with your customers using the **Chat** feature.
 The **Sale** and **Project** modules provides additional tools for effectively managing your business.